-3.5.1.2 The general requirements for rolled steel depending on the strength level specified and operation conditions including manufacture, inspection, identification, marking and documentation for rolled products, are given in 3.2, 3.13, 3.14 and 3.17.
+3.5.1.2 The general requirements for rolled products depending on the strength level specified and operation conditions including manufacture, inspection, identification, marking and documentation for rolled products, are given in 3.2, 3.13, 3.14 and 3.17.

 The general requirements for manufacture, inspection, identification, marking and documentation for forgings and castings are specified in 3.7 and 3.8 accordingly.
+Requirements for non-destructive testing of forgings and castings are specified in 2.5, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

-Additional requirements for Grade F rolled steel of higher strength are given in 3.5.2.
+Additional requirements for Grade F steel rolled products of higher strength are given in 3.5.2.